Reflections

 Edge AI Essentials

 Every day we’re seeing fantastic advancements in AI, thanks to more data and powerful computers.
 This may make it seem like the future of AI is all about getting even more data and bigger computers.
 But I believe a critical and rapidly evolving piece of the puzzle is about bringing the Intelligence of Artificial Intelligence onto the devices where the data originates (eg: our phones, cameras, and IoT devices) and doing the “smarts” using their own computing capabilities.
+This is the essence of Edge AI, the topic we’ll explore in this post.

 Cloudflare AutoRAG: RAG on auto-pilot

 We know that RAG (Retrieval Augmented Generation) is a reliable mechanism to augment LLMs with up-to-date data and ground them on facts relevant to the context of the user query, thereby reducing hallucination.
 When set up properly, it works pretty well.
 Companies like Perplexity AI and enterprise applications use RAG extensively.
-However, building a RAG pipeline on your own from scratch can be complex and high maintenance.
-You need to assemble your data sources, chunk the data, index it, generate embeddings, and store them in a vector database.

 Which browser cares about privacy the most?